Explore-In-HMS/huawei.ads.admob_mediation/README.md

 This section demonstrates how to use Admob mediation feature with Huawei Ads Kit on Unity.

+Make sure to check the article on [How to use Huawei Ads with Supported Ad Platforms in Unity ?](https://medium.com/huawei-developers/how-to-use-huawei-ads-with-supported-ad-platforms-in-unity-2be08c943a7f)

 **Supported Ad Formats are:** Banner Ads, Interstitial Ads and Rewarded Ads.

 Firstly, integrate the Admob Unity SDK to Unity.